Coarse Information Design: Convex Value Functions

 \begin{proof} We prove the case where $f$ changes to $\hat{f}$.
 The proof for the change of value function is analogous.
-Since $F$ increases according to the likelihood ratio order, the conditional distribution $F$ on any interval $(a,b) \subseteq [0,1]$ also increases, which implies that the conditional mean $\phi(a,b)$ becomes higher for any given $a$ and $b$.
+A likelihood ratio increase in $f$ raises the conditional mean $\phi(a,b)$ for any given $a$ and $b$.
 In a logconcave environment the optimal $(x_1,\ldots,x_N,s_1,\ldots,s_{N-1})$ is the unique fixed point of $\Gamma$, the mapping corresponding to the right-hand-side of the equation system (\ref{phi}) and (\ref{mu}).
-Since a likelihood ratio increase in $F$ raises $\Gamma$, and $\Gamma$ is monotone, a standard result in monotone comparative statics \citep{Topkis1998} establishes that any fixed point under $\hat f$ is larger than the unique fixed point under $f$. \end{proof}
+Since a likelihood ratio increase from $f$ to $\hat f$ raises $\Gamma$, and $\Gamma$ is monotone, a standard result in monotone comparative statics \citep[Corollary 2.5.2]{Topkis1998} establishes that any fixed point under $\hat f$ is larger than the unique (and hence smallest) fixed point under $f$. \end{proof}

-The proposition holds as long as the solution to the system of equations (\ref{phi}) and (\ref{mu}) is unique either in the original environment or in the new environment.
+Proposition \ref{csforcutoffslr} holds as long as the solution to the system of equations (\ref{phi}) and (\ref{mu}) is unique either in the original environment or in the new environment.
 The comparative statics result with regard to the change of prior distribution is intuitive.
 A higher distribution (in the likelihood ratio order) means that the state is more likely to fall in the upper part of the state space.
 Naturally, the optimal experiment will induce more signals that reflect higher states.\footnote{ \cite{Tian2022} shows this part of the result in a more general environment where uniqueness is not required. \cite{Szalay2012}, \cite{ChenGordon2015}, \cite{DeimenSzalay2023} and \cite{SmithSorensenTian2021} make similar observations in the context of cheap talk models and social learning models. }

-Part (b) of Proposition \ref{csforcutoffslr} is more novel to literature and deserves some additional discussion.
-For two value functions $u$ and $\hat u$, an increasing ratio of their corresponding curvatures $\hat u''/u''$ is equivalent to the condition that the marginal value function $\hat u'$ is \emph{more convex} than $u'$, i.e., there exists an increasing and convex function $\psi$ such that $\hat u'(x)= \psi(u'(x))$.
+Part (b) of Proposition \ref{csforcutoffslr} is more novel to the literature and deserves some additional discussion.
+For two value functions $u$ and $\hat u$, an increasing ratio of their corresponding curvatures $\hat u''/u''$ is equivalent to the condition that the marginal value function $\hat u'$ is \emph{more convex} than $u'$, i.e., there exists a strictly increasing and convex function $\psi$ such that $\hat u'(x)= \psi(u'(x))$.
 This condition implies that the designer's value function under $u$ on average changes faster in the upper region.
-Therefore, the designer has incentives to learn higher states more precisely as information is more valuable in higher states.
+Therefore, the designer has incentives to learn higher states more precisely, as information is more valuable in higher states.